ste163/notes/README.md

 ### Decisions for simplicity

-- Two main dependencies: [PouchDB](https://pouchdb.com/) (database) and [TipTap](https://tiptap.dev/) (word processor and main state manager).
+- Two main dependencies: [PouchDB](https://pouchdb.com/) (database with remote-syncing) and [TipTap](https://tiptap.dev/) (word processor and main state manager).
 - Pure Javascript frontend instead of a UI framework.
-Because there are so few states to keep track of, I'm using event-based rendering to handle the small amount of states.
+Because there are so few states to keep track of, I'm using event-based rendering.
 TipTap handles the majority of the application state (as it is the word processor), so using a framework like React is unnecessary at this point.
-The main events are related to CRUD and handling database connections, which are small enough for a hand-rolled solution.
+The main events are related to CRUD and handling database connections, which are few enough for a hand-rolled solution.

-### Cloud syncing support
+### Remote (cloud) syncing support

 PouchDb works locally using the browser's [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) or remotely using [CouchDB](https://couchdb.apache.org/).
 A separate repo contains all the information for setting up the remote CouchDB server specifically for this application use: [couchdb-docker](https://github.com/ste163/couchdb-docker).